chromium/chromium/docs/how_cc_works.md

 * BitmapRasterBufferProvider: rasters software bitmaps for software compositing

-* OneCopyRasterBufferProvider: rasters software bitmaps for gpu compositing into shared memory, which are then uploaded in the gpu process
+* OneCopyRasterBufferProvider: rasters software bitmaps for gpu compositing into shared memory, which are then uploaded to gpu memory in the gpu process

-* ZeroCopyRasterBufferProvider: rasters software bitmaps for gpu compositing directly into a GpuMemoryBuffer (e.g. IOSurface), which can immediately be used by the display compositor
+* ZeroCopyRasterBufferProvider: rasters software bitmaps for gpu compositing directly into a GpuMemoryBuffer (e.g. IOSurface), which is memory that can be mapped by CPU and used by the GPU

-* GpuRasterBufferProvider: rasters gpu textures for gpu compositing over a command buffer via gl (for gpu raster) or via paint commands (for oop raster)
+* GpuRasterBufferProvider: rasters gpu textures for gpu compositing over a command buffer via paint commands (for gpu raster)

-Note, due to locks on the context, gpu and oop raster are limited to one worker thread at a time, although image decoding can proceed in parallel on other threads.
+Note, due to locks on the context, gpu raster is limited to one worker thread at a time, although image decoding can proceed in parallel on other threads.
 This single thread limitation is solved with a lock and not with thread affinity.

 ## Animation